4 considerations for world class print results

 The Substrate: Know the material on which the packaging will be printed.
 Specifically, consider the following material and print combinations:

 Paper: Are you printing on white, kraft, or colored paper?

 Poly: Are you printing on white or clear plastic?
 Is it surface printing or reverse?

 Clear: If you’re printing on a clear substrate, is white ink needed?

 Colors: How many colors do you need to accomplish your design?
 Can your print process accommodate the shadows, overlays, and fades?
 Remember, white is a color.

 There is no doubt that pre-planning requires higher levels of organization and communication across the workflow.
 The results, however, speak to the immutable value of the process.
-At Beck, we measure success through what we call “QTP” – Quality, Turn-Time, and Price.
+We measure success through what we call “QTP” – Quality, Turn-Time, and Price.
 Because of our rigorous pre-planning focus, our clients and stakeholders are pleased with final printed results that meet, and often exceed, design intent.
 Having the right production tools and experts in place can actually enhance the quality of the image and avoid potential redundancies, overruns, compromises, and reprints which translate into vital time and cost savings.

 You’ve heard it said that the ‘devil is in the details.’
 Are you starting each print process with every factor in place?

 We have more than a century of success guiding images from concept to print.
 Contact us to see how we can help you.